ptrefall/fluid-hierarchical-task-network/README.md

 ```
 The reason these debug properties are all abstract in BaseContext, is because Fluid HTN must be generic enough to be used varied environments.
 In Unity, for instance, a user might want to have these debug flags enabled only when in the editor, or when running the game in a special dev-mode.
 Or maybe the user doesn't use Unity at all, and other policies are applied for when to debug.
 #### Callback hooks in the planner
-Sometimes these debug logs won't be quite enough to understand how the planner flows and gives us the results it does.
+Sometimes these debug logs won't be enough to understand how the planner flows and gives us the results it does.
 Or maybe there is a need to hook up to certain events in the planner for other purposes.
 The planner exposes multiple callbacks that we can hook up to.
 ```C#
 ```